 - Direct lending to middle market private companies provides an investment opportunity to capture an illiquidity premium and generate excess returns from a less efficient and illiquid private market as compared to the larger, more liquid syndicated high yield market.

 - Commercial banking reforms and leveraged lending regulatory changes have created a long term attractive supply / demand dynamic that should continue to be viewed favorably by non-bank lenders, and in particular providers such as BDCs and private credit funds.

 Experienced investment manager, aligned with investors through ~5.8% ownership of SLRC common stock.

-- Solar Capital Partners has invested ~$9.4 billion in over 600 companies with over 200 financial sponsors for Solar Capital and Solar Senior Capital since inception.
+- Solar Capital Partners has invested over $10.5 billion in 700+ companies with over 200 financial sponsors for Solar Capital and Solar Senior Capital since inception.

 - The investment professional team continues to be one of the largest shareholders through purchases of SLRC common stock alongside of our public shareholders.